Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow-operators.md

 Intermediate operators return a new downstream flow that consumes values from upstream flows.
 You can chain several intermediate operators to build a flow pipeline before collecting the final result.

-Intermediate operators can fall into the following categories:
+Intermediate operators can be classified by purpose into the following categories:

 * [**Transforming operators**](#transforming-operators) transform values before emitting them downstream.
 * [**Filtering and size-limiting operators**](#filtering-and-size-limiting-operators) control which upstream values continue downstream.